 In October 1994, the Food and Drug Administration (FDA) approved the SAFHS, manufactured by Exogen, Inc. (West Caldwell, NJ), to accelerate the healing of new bone fractures in the tibial diaphysis and Colles' fractures of the distal radius in adults.
 The FDA approval of the device was based in part on its review of 2 multi-center randomized controlled trials of the device on tibial diaphyseal fractures and distal radius (Colles') fractures.

 SAFHS is most likely to result in clinically significant benefits when applied to fresh fractures with poor vascularity that are slow to heal and at high risk of non-union.
 Tibial fractures that are open or segmental are notorious for prolonged healing and a high incidence of delayed union and non-union.
-Fractures of the scaphoid (carpal navicular) are uncommon, but when they occur, they are at high-risk of delayed union and non-union.
+Healing of femur fractures is also prolonged, and the femur is the second most common site of fracture nonunion.
+However, repair of femur fractures requires open surgery.
+Fractures of the scaphoid (carpal navicular) and the fifth metatarsal (Jones fracture) are uncommon, but when they occur, they are at high-risk of delayed union and non-union.
 Hence, use of SAFHS may be particularly helpful in patients with these fractures.

 Ultrasonic bone growth stimulation has also been studied for accelerating healing of stress fractures.
 In a prospective, randomized, double-blind clinical trial, Rue et al (2004) ascertained if pulsed ultrasound reduces tibial stress fracture healing time.
 A total of 26 midshipmen (43 tibial stress fractures) were randomized to receive pulsed ultrasound or placebo treatment.
 Twenty-minute daily treatments continued until patients were asymptomatic with signs of healing on plain radiographs.
 The groups were not significantly different in demographics, delay from symptom onset to diagnosis, missed treatment days, total number of treatments, or time to return to duty.
 Findings of this study demonstrated that pulsed ultrasound did not significantly reduce the healing time for tibial stress fractures.
 Furthermore, Zura and colleagues (2007) surveyed the attitudes of members of the Orthopaedic Trauma Association (OTA) concerning the use and effectiveness of bone growth stimulators.
 A questionnaire regarding bone growth stimulators was sent to the active members of the OTA.
 Descriptive statistics was performed using frequencies and percentages.
 All analyses were performed using Stata for Linux, version 8.0 (Intercooled Stata, Stata Corporation; College Station, TX).
 A response rate of 43 % was obtained.
 Respondents indicated that they only occasionally used bone stimulators for the treatment of acute fractures and stress fractures.
 A majority of respondents have utilized stimulators for the treatment of delayed unions and non-unions.
 The authors concluded that many members of the OTA utilize bone stimulators for delayed unions and non-unions, but not routinely for the treatment of acute fractures or stress fractures.